 Unpaid carers who support a friend or family member with mental ill-health provide $14 billion worth of caring services a year.

-Many live in poverty or severe financial insecurity because caring for a loved one at home prevents them from getting or keeping paid work.
+Many carers live with severe financial insecurity because caring for a loved one at home prevents them from getting or keeping paid work.

 Many young carers have poorer educational outcomes and lower employment opportunities because their caring responsibilities affect their school attendance.